 Hence the result is the answer to the given chocolate problem.

-Suppose in a more general case we had n chocolates and boxes then, to solve the problem we would have used k -1 separators.
+Suppose in a more general case we had n chocolates and k boxes then, to solve the problem we would have used k -1 separators.
 Then we would have n+k-1 total objects on the table.
 Hence the solution to this general case would have been

 Observation